Third Car’s the Charm

 Add elements to represent the the birthday boy’s job and hobbies and Ta-Da!

-And if you’re looking for a recipe, remember we have a cake recipe calculator on my site with all the recipes from my book!
+If you’re looking for a recipe, remember we have a cake recipe calculator on my site with all the recipes from my book!
 I recommend chocolate mud cake for any carved cakes like this since it’s denser.